 Over the last few days, a new and controversial Resolution issued by the Central Bank of Cuba (BCC) under the title 111/2023 has grabbed much attention in the Cuban media.
 This followed the announcement by the Ministry of Trade of a set of measures that will operate in the retail sector and the use of cash for both economic actors and natural persons.

 The goal, according to its enforcers, is to eliminate the use of cash in domestic commerce by reversing the effect caused by the excessive circulation of cash outside the national banking system.
-The measure related to banking services access is called in Spanish Bancarización, and while it will become more noticeable with the new acceleration of its processes, it is part of a process that has long been part of the country’s economic agenda.
+The measure related to banking services access is called in Spanish Bancarización, and while it will become more noticeable with the new acceleration of its processes, it is actually part of a process that has long been part of the country’s economic agenda.

-What Does Bancarización in Cuba Consist Of?
+What does Bancarización in Cuba consist of?

 Bancarización in Cuba is defined as the use of the financial system’s means of payment by individuals or companies to complete commercial transactions.
-In this way, banks can be assured of having the necessary solvency to perform their regular operations and avoid excessive cash flows.
+In this way, banks can be assured of having the necessary solvency to perform their regular operations and to avoid excessive cash flows.

-How Does this Work in Cuba?
+How does this work in Cuba?